ManuSureshh/VISProctor/README.md

     cd ../backend
     ```

-3. Make sure the Database which you are using the project is up and running.
+3.Ensure that the database configured for this project is running and accessible.

 4. Build the project:
     ```bash